JianLoong/jianloong.github.io/src/data/blog/lucky-dip.md

 ---
-title: "Lucky Dip Machine: Singleton and Observer Patterns in Action"
+title: "Design Patterns in Practice: Singleton and Observer with a Lucky Dip Machine"
 author: Jian Liew
 pubDatetime: 2019-11-03T20:56:02+11:00
 slug: lucky-dip-machine